art049/odmantic/docs/engine.md

     While using [find][odmantic.engine.AIOEngine.find],
     [find_one][odmantic.engine.AIOEngine.find_one] or
     [count][odmantic.engine.AIOEngine.count], you may pass as many queries as you want as positional arguments.
-Those will be internally combined as single [and_][odmantic.query.and_] query.
+Those will be implicitly combined as single [and_][odmantic.query.and_] query.

 ## Update